Kapitolos/PortfolioKapitolos/README.md

-Current portfolio for Thomas Gibson.
+React version of a portfolio for Thomas Gibson.
 Junior full stack web developer.